 Without the Rohrabacher-Blumenauer amendment, the Department of Justice is free to invest resources in prosecuting dispensaries and medical marijuana users for violations of federal law.
 States, meanwhile, are not walking away from the continued expansion of legalized marijuana despite the potential uncertainty.
 Read More >

-Heather Trela is chief of staff and fellow at the Rockefeller Institute of Government.
+Heather Trela is Director of Operations and fellow at the Rockefeller Institute of Government.
 Her research focuses on federalism issues with an emphasis on marijuana policy.
 She was a doctoral candidate at, and holds a master’s degree in political science from, the Rockefeller College of Public Affairs and Policy as well as a bachelor’s in economics and political science from Hartwick College.

 Laura Schultz is director of fiscal analysis and senior economist at the Rockefeller Institute of Government.
 She explores how state and local governments can support innovation and generate economic growth, and evaluates the fiscal and economic impacts of federal, state, and local policies and emerging economic trends.